nesst-lab/comppedagogy/00_remote_worksheets/worksheetC.md

 1. Pull before pushing
 2. Don't delete anything that belongs to someone else.

 **Before starting this worksheet, use Terminal (/git bash) to create a new directory called Worksheet_1s in your personal directory inside comppedagogy.
-Use vi to create and edit your homework file, LASTNAME_worksheet1s.txt. **
+Use vi to create and edit your homework file, LASTNAME_worksheetC.txt. **

 -------------
 ### DIRECTIONS